The Worst Costco Shopping Mistakes You Should Never Make

 Not using the health services

-Between optometry services, the lowest generic medicine prices, offering discount health insurance for members and more, Costco delivers when it comes to supplying basic medical care for its patrons.
-With so many services offered, the need to go to local pharmacies seems ridiculous with all the savings you can get from buying generic medicines and using their clinic.
-Just because the store has become known for its deals on food and consumer goods, don't count out their medical service, or else you let your membership go to waste.
+Between discounted health insurance for members, the lowest generic medicine prices, and optometry services, Costco delivers when it comes to supplying basic medical care for its patrons.
+Going to your local clinic or pharmacy may feel unnecessary once you become aware of all of the health care savings that you can rack up.
+The warehouse is known for its deals on food and consumer goods, but don't count out its medical services—or you risk letting your membership go to waste.

 Comparing Costco electronics